Consultation—Maritime high frequency (HF) radiotelephone in Australia

 Stakeholders are invited to provide comments on the proposal, particularly those with vessels operating outside very-high frequency (VHF) coast station range and without a Global Maritime Distress Safety System (GMDSS) radio, such as Inmarsat, or HF digital selective calling (DSC) radio.

 This consultation is about the proposal for marine agencies or volunteer marine rescue organisations to stop monitoring the HF radiotelephone distress and safety calling frequencies.
 Other services, such as communicating with other vessels and weather broadcasts will not be affected.

-For more information, read the HF voice monitoring consultation paper.
+For more information, read the HF voice monitoring consultation feedback report.